rpm-software-management/dnf5/doc/dnf5.8.rst

 ``--show-new-leaves``
     | Show newly installed leaf packages and packages that became leaves after a transaction.

-``--skip-broken``
-    | Resolve any dependency problems by removing packages that are causing problems from the transaction.

 ``-y, --assumeyes``
     | Automatically answer yes for all questions.